 This is a signature Africa Adventure Company safari discovering the “hidden gems” of Zimbabwe.
 We have combined the active game viewing ventures of walking and canoeing in Mana Pools with black rhino trekking and visiting San Bushmen rock art in the exclusive Malilangwe Wildlife Reserve staying at Singita Pamushana.

-Exceptional value pricing.
-This flying safari is an introduction to the parks of Hwange and Mana Pools (open May-November).
-Activities include game drives in open 4-wheel drive vehicles, game viewing by canoe, morning walks, and magnificent Victoria Falls.
-The Zimbabwe professional guides in each camp have some of the highest guide qualifications on the continent.
+This flying safari is an introduction to the game parks of Zimbabwe that offer game drives in open 4-wheel drive vehicles, game viewing by canoe, morning walks, and magnificent Victoria Falls.
+You may have the chance to see the Big 5.